Fisheries and Resources Monitoring System

 Stock definition for management purposes

 The cod stock in Flemish Cap (NAFO Div.
-3M) is considered to be a separate population.
+3M) is considered to be a distinct population.

 Powered by FIGIS